blazegeek/blaze/doc/masternode-budget.md

-NOTE : 12.1 -- REWRITE
+NOTE : 0.0.2.0 -- REWRITE

 Masternode Budget API
 =======================

-GeekCash now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.
+Blaze now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.

 Budgets go through a series of stages before being paid:
  * prepare - create a special transaction that destroys coins in order to make a proposal